Whether/when/how to use them, risks and alternatives.

 You can show your understanding of intellectual property issues through good use of images and embedded media.
 It is not necessary to use screenshots to show this although if you use them, just as with images/embeds, you should use them appropriately.

 Bottom line: Using screenshots with awareness of the issues may get you marks; using them badly or showing lacking awareness may lose you marks.
 Not using screenshots will not in itself gain or lose you any marks.
 However if you do not use any media, it will be hard to do well on the above criterion.

 A screenshot is an image of something which appeared on a screen.

 Within this unit, we are talking about screenshots of social media or web content.
-Some of you used screenshots which you had taken yourselves and some you had found elsewhere on the internet.
+Some of you may use screenshots which you have taken yourselves and some you have found elsewhere on the internet.
 The below guidance applies whether or not you took the screenshot.